everettsouthwick/trusted-traveler-scheduler/README.md

 python trusted-traveler-scheduler.py --help
 ```

+## Locations

+For information on how to set up the configuration for locations, see [LOCATIONS.md](LOCATIONS.md)

 ## Credits

 - [Drewster727][2] for their work on [goes-notify][3] which served as a starting point for the logic of pulling the schedule from the Trusted Traveler Program API.